orcfax/docs/docs/project-catalyst/f12-economic-model.md

 The dispenser facilitates the dispensing of rewards to the `Hold`.

-## Consensus
+## Orcfax validators: reaching L2 consensus

 The economics of consensus look quite different.
 The focus here is in understanding the cost of validator participation, the cost to a validator when slashed, and the potential benefits of performing maliciously.
-If the potential profit of providing bad information outweighs the cost, validator nodes would be financially advantageous to act badly and there would be significant risk to network integrity.
+If the potential profit of providing bad information outweighs the cost, validator nodes become financially incentivized to act badly, which would result in significant risk to network integrity.

 At the time of this writing, the cost of acquiring 500,000 FACT tokens is